davidwhitney/ReallySimpleEventing/README.md

             // If you wish to really blow the stack, re-throw the ex here.
         }
     }

+If you want your handler to execute asynchronously you should instead implement

+	IHandleAsync<TEventType> // The methods you need to implement are the same

 And they can be found anywhere in your appdomain.
 Obviously, multiple handlers for any given message are supported.